wmorgan/dcos-docs/1.8/administration/access-node/tunnel.md

 Configure your application to use the proxy on port 1080: `127.0.0.1:1080`

-### Port Forwarding
-The SOCKS proxy works by port forwarding.
-Append `.mydcos.directory` to the end of your domain when you enter commands.
-For instance, `http://example.com:1080/?query=hello` becomes `http://example.com.mydcos.directory:1080/?query=hello`.

 ##  HTTP
 Run the following command from the DC/OS CLI: